OfficeDev/office-js-docs-pr/docs/concepts/privacy-and-security.md

 ### Web clients

-In supported Web clients, such as Excel Online and Outlook Web App, Office Add-ins are hosted in an  **iframe** that runs using the HTML5 **sandbox** attribute.
+In supported Web clients, Office Add-ins are hosted in an  **iframe** that runs using the HTML5 **sandbox** attribute.
 ActiveX components or navigating the main page of the web client are not allowed.
 Office Add-ins support is enabled in the web clients by the integration of the JavaScript API for Office.
 In a similar way to the desktop client applications, the JavaScript API manages the add-in lifecycle and interoperability between the add-in and the web client.
 This interoperability is implemented by using a special cross-frame post message communication infrastructure.
 The same JavaScript library (Office.js) that is used on desktop clients is available to interact with the web client.
-The following figure shows the infrastructure that supports Office Add-ins in Office Online (running in the browser), and the relevant components (the web client, **iframe**, Office Add-ins runtime, and JavaScript API for Office) that are required to support them.
+The following figure shows the infrastructure that supports add-ins in Office running in the browser, and the relevant components (the web client, **iframe**, Office Add-ins runtime, and JavaScript API for Office) that are required to support them.

 *Figure 3.
 Infrastructure that supports Office Add-ins in Office web clients*